NalinPandey-BU/Testing_EclipseIDE_Commit/README.md

-# SE_Lab3
+#testing how commit works with the help of eclipse
+learning Software engineering
-Software engineering course Lab assignment 3 by Nalin Pandey EB07 E20CSE045
+by Nalin Pandey